TIBCOSoftware/flogo-contrib/activity/reply/README.md

 weight: 4617
 ---
 # Reply (Legacy)
-This activity allows you to reply to a trigger invocation and map output values.
-While the activity is still here, you probably want to use the `actreply`
+This activity has been deprecated and will be removed in a future release.
+Please use `actreply` or `actreturn`

 ## Installation
 ### Flogo Web